Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Conclusions

 Another central point of our study was to assess the performance of different detector networks, and to understand how future detectors will improve the postmerger analysis.
 In particular, we considered four different networks: (i) Advanced LIGO+ in Hanford and Livingston together with Advanced Virgo+; (ii) the same network as (i) extended by KAGRA and LIGO-India; (iii) the same network as (ii) extended with NEMO; (iv) a network consisting of a 40 km Cosmic Explorer and a 10km, triangular Einstein Telescope.
-Although 3G detectors, as expected, will give the best constrains on $\tilde{\Lambda}$, we found that NEMO, thanks to its very high sensitivity in the kiloHertz band, yields the biggest improvement when using the \qupm{} model. \\ Our study showed how, with future detector networks, GW observations from the postmerger phase of a BNS coalescence will allow us to unravel information about the fundamental physics describing supranuclear-dense matter.
+Although 3G detectors, as expected, will give the best constrains on $\tilde{\Lambda}$, we found that NEMO, thanks to its very high sensitivity in the kilohertz band, yields the biggest improvement when using the \qupm{} model.

+Our study showed how, with future detector networks, GW observations from the postmerger phase of a BNS coalescence will allow us to unravel information about the fundamental physics describing supranuclear-dense matter.